pschool-in/curriculum/content/grammar/right-word_2.md

 My sister makes the *best* milkshake!
 Geeta and Jyothi are *best* friends.
 Girish felt much *better* after taking a nap.

+It is *better* to stay here than to go away.
+Vignesh is the *best* student in my class.
+An honest enemy is *better* than a fake friend.
+Ruban is the *best* bowler in my cricket team.
+Rahav moved forward for a *better* view.

 ```

 ## shall vs should